EP Shanghai Sets Sights On Global Expansion At Middle East Energy Dubai 2024

 International Buyers Program: Customized Support for Overseas Visitors

-In the past year, EP Shanghai has witnessed a significant surge in the number of overseas visitors, drawing attendees from over 70 countries and regions, including Russia, Belarus, Mexico, Indonesia and Pakistan.
+In the past year, EP Shanghai has witnessed a significant surge in the number of overseas visitors, drawing attendees from over 70 countries and regions, including Russia, Belarus, Mexico, Indonesia, Pakistan, and China Taiwan.
 The increase in international guests exceeded 4,000, accounting for 8.6% of the total number of attendees.

 Responding to the increasing international interest, EP Shanghai 2024 has reinforced its commitment to providing a superior experience for international visitors.
 The EP MVP business matching program has been meticulously crafted to facilitate connections with a curated network of over ten thousand premier suppliers, backed by comprehensive year-round business matching services.
 This program aims to sustain ongoing engagement and to cultivate opportunities for partnerships well beyond the exhibition.